 Special thanks to Algonquin Books for inviting me to be on the blog tour and for providing the ARC in exchange for an honest review.

-Goodreads: Silence Is a Sense Publisher: Algonquin Books Release Date: 16 March 2021 Genre: Literary/Contemporary Fiction Panda Rating:
+Goodreads: Silence Is a Sense Publisher: Algonquin Books Release Date: 16 March 2021 Genre: Literary Fiction

 A young woman sits in her apartment in an unnamed English city, absorbed in watching the small dramas of her assorted neighbors through their windows across the way.
 Traumatized into muteness after a long, devastating trip from war-torn Syria to the UK, she believes that she wants to sink deeper into isolation, moving between memories of her absent boyfriend and family and her homeland, dreams, and reality.
 At the same time, she begins writing for a magazine under the pseudonym “the Voiceless,” trying to explain the refugee experience without sensationalizing it—or revealing anything about herself.